Franken ‘Embarrassed and Ashamed’ Over Allegations, But Won’t Quit Senate

 He did not deny the other allegations, but said, “I don’t remember these photographs, I don’t.
 This is not something I would intentionally do.”

 Franken — and the Democrats who support him — may be hoping that his offenses will be overshadowed by more dire revelations about other lawmakers.
-On Sunday, 88-year-old Democratic Congressman John Conyers stepped down from the House Judiciary Committee after a Buzzfeed report alleged that he had paid a former staffer to stay silent about his sexual advances.
-The Alabama senate election features a candidate who has been accused of preying on 14-year-olds.
-And there is likely much more to come, as the post-Harvey Weinstein fallout ripples through the political world.
+On Sunday, 88-year-old Democratic congressman John Conyers stepped down from the House Judiciary Committee after a BuzzFeed report alleged that he had paid a former staffer to stay silent about his sexual advances.
+The Alabama Senate election features a candidate who has been accused of preying on 14-year-olds.
+And there is likely much more to come, as the post–Harvey Weinstein fallout ripples through the political world.

 Still, Democrats who might have successfully dismissed Franken’s misconduct as a one-off after the first allegation are treading on potentially dangerous ground.
 Some already think their minimizing of his behavior looks less like a reasonable interpretation of the facts and more like a double standard.
-Such criticism will only grow louder louder if more women come forward.
+Such criticism will only grow louder if more women come forward.
 And that’s not to mention that Minnesota voters have quickly soured on the senator, at least for now.
-(He is next up for re-election in 2020.)
+(He is next up for reelection in 2020.)

 Franken, as he acknowledged on Sunday, has a long road ahead of him.